SiavashShams/Generating-Stuff-with-GANs-and-VAEs/README.md

 Part2
 ----
 Training DCGAN and DRGAN to generate fake abstract art.
-Below is a sample of generated abstract art vs real abstract art.
+Below is a sample of generated abstract art.

  ![This is an image](/Images/Picture2.png)